-Dr Qin graduated with a Master degree in Traditional Chinese Medicine (TCM) from Shandong University of Chinese Medicine, China.
-He started practicing medicine after graduation, and gained Specialist title in a state hospital in China.
-In 2008, Dr Qin flew to the UK.
-During his outbound flight journey, he encountered a group of food-poisoned children.
-Due to the lack of adequate medicine and medical equipment on board, he volunteered to rescue the children by point pressure (a technique applied by hand, the effect of which is similar to acupuncture).
-This case of successful rescue was quickly discovered by various newspapers and journals, and made the front pages.
-Whilst this was indeed a superb testament to Dr Qin’s medical skills, we must also not forget to admire his spirit of putting others in front of him in an emergency.
-Dr Qin gave up his comfortable seat and was on his feet helping the children throughout his 8-hour flight journey.
+Dr Wendong Qin graduated with a undergraduate BSc.
+(Med.) degree and a postgraduate master degree in Traditional Chinese Medicine (TCM) from Shandong University of TCM, China.
+He started practicing medicine after graduation in 1990 and gained specialist title – TCM consultant in a provincial state hospital in 2001.
+In 2008, Dr Qin started working in the UK.
+Coincidently, during his outbound flight journey, he encountered a group of food-poisoned children passengers.
+Due to the lack of adequate medicine and medical equipment on board, he volunteered to help the children by acupuncture point pressure (a technique applied by hand, the effect of which is similar to acupuncture).
+This event of successful rescue was quickly discovered by various newspapers and journals and made the front pages.
+(Click here to view Daily Express report)

-Since 2008, Dr Qin has been practicing TCM in the UK.
+Since 2008, Dr Qin has been practicing TCM in the Scotland and England.
 He kept up his professional behaviour at work and provided good quality of care.
 He was admired by his patient clients for his proficient knowledge in TCM and excellent treatment using TCM.
-Such competency really reflected his 26 years of experience in doing Acupuncture and Chinese Herb Medicine.
+Such competency really reflected his over 30 years of experience in practising acupuncture, especially in Fu’s Subcutaneous Needling (FSN) THERAPY.

 Alongside his clinical work, Dr Qin pursued TCM research.
 His previous publications are as follows:

 “Clinical Research in the Effects of Specific Acupuncture Injection on Milk Secretion and Intestinal Peristalsis Following Caesarean Section”, Mar 1997 - Oct 2001

 This was awarded the 1st prize by Lanshan Science & Technique Committee.